 Coursework Option

-Note: In consultation with your faculty advisor you may choose an area of specialization from physics, engineering, chemistry, biology, mathematics, psychology, or computer science.
-Additional elective courses are listed in the PhD program.
+Note: In consultation with your faculty advisor, you may choose an area of specialization from physics, engineering, chemistry, biology, mathematics, psychology, or computer science.
+Elective courses from the Physics, PhD program may substitute for these electives with advisor approval.

 Thesis